juristr/fabiangosebrink.github.io/_posts/2017-11-29-crud-operations-angular-with-aspnetcore-hateoas.md

 > The url part before the `customer/` can be extracted in a seperate service if you want.
 This would come from the environment you are running on later.

 The specific `CustomerDataService` then exposes only one method by extending the `HttpBaseService`.
-It switches around the method type which gets passed as a parameter for the corresponding method, like doing an Update (PUT), an Add (ADD) or a delete (DELETE).
+It switches around the method type which gets passed as a parameter for the corresponding method, like doing an Update (PUT), an Add (ADD) or a Delete (DELETE).

 {% highlight js %}